itnifl/MazeGame/maze/readme.md

 - Implement a ghost factory that outputs a n numer of ghosts depending of level hardness
 - Highscore screen, Win screen and game over screens need better design.
 - Generally more design
+- A Menu with instructions and setup
+- GameLogic must be separated in GameController

 # Sources:
 - Background music, western game soundtracks: https://www.youtube.com/watch?v=ccvpPJv9J3E